shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 Writing detailed modules is beyond the scope of this lab.
 However, we will be utilizing a stub of a module to take advantage of puppet's [file serving capabilities](https://docs.puppet.com/puppet/latest/reference/modules_fundamentals.html#files).
 Puppet provides the ability to access files from the special path puppet:\/\/\/modules\/&lt;module&gt;\/&lt;filename&gt;.
 We will use this method to truly simplify the example.

-In normal use you might generate a module with `puppet module generate <module-name>`and use that module to store all your custom manifests.
-We will instead create only a subset of the module contents for these steps.
+In practice you would generate a module with `puppet module generate <author-module>`answer the questions and use that module to store all your custom manifests.
+We create a bare minimum module skipping the interview questions for the purposes of this lab.

 ## Create the partial module directory structure

 $$
 PUP-25
 $$

-1. We are creating the minimum viable path to achieve this step `mkdir -p /etc/puppet/modules/lab/files`
+1. Create the bare minimum module
+  `cd /root ; puppet module generate --skip-interview oracle-lab`
   ![](/images/SIMPLE01-PUP-025-mkdir.png)
+2. Create the files directory
+  `mkdir /root/oracle-lab/files`

 ## Copy zshrc to the module's files directory

 $$
 PUP-26
 $$

-1. This will make the file available to agents via the puppet file server at puppet:\/\/\/modules\/lab\/zshrc `cp /root/HOL7712-Solaris-Puppet/labfiles/zshrc /etc/puppet/modules/lab/files`
+1. This will make the file available to agents via the puppet file server at puppet:\/\/\/modules\/lab\/zshrc `cp /root/HOL7712-Solaris-Puppet/labfiles/zshrc /root/oracle-lab/files`
+2. Deploy the module
+  `cd /root/oracle-lab`
+  `puppet module build`
+  `puppet module install --force ./pkg/oracle-lab-0.1.0.tar.gz`
+3. In the future we will do this using the shell function `lab_build`
   ![](/images/SIMPLE01-PUP-026-cp-zshrc.png)

 ## Update site.pp to copy the file

 $$
 PUP-27
 $$

 1. We will be removing the `$content` definition and `content` parameter and replacing them with a `source` parameter.
   ![](/images/SIMPLE01-PUP-027.0-vi-sitepp.png)